 How about persons that do not have such rights?
 Remove Reports can help you too.

 If it turns out that your content found its way there by your own doing, you need to contact us.
 If you are innocent of the complaints but do not have the necessary materials to prove your claim, we can help you too.

 Whatever your condition, you can contact Remove Reports and get a suitable arrangement to be taken off RepDigger.com.

 We also help you ensure that Google does not display the URL of any page with negative content about you.
 See here.

 Having a safe reputation online is not always possible.
 Customers and competitors could be up to various schemes.
 They may find sites like RepDigger.com as suitable to release their anger without understanding the consequences.

-In order to avoid complications, we advise that you carry out an online reputation check as least twice every week.
+We advise that you carry out an online reputation check as least twice every week to avoid complications.
 This may not satisfy the requirement.